SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Evaluation

 \myparagraph{Case Study 2: Exponential-time stateful performance issue induced by redundant links (V4).} {\systemname} reports that the execution cost of the \texttt{AbstractGraphPathSearch} method increases exponentially with respect to the number of links in the network, in particular when there are \emph{redundant links} between devices.
-This is incredibly subtle because the link graph is actually a multi-graph, and the path search algorithm degrades in the presence of multiple edges between the same pair of nodes. {\systemname} identifies this issue by generating a topology with multiple redundant links.\footnote{We further validated this issue by manually analyzing the source code. }
+This is incredibly subtle because the link graph is actually a multi-graph, and the path search algorithm degrades in the presence of multiple edges between the same pair of nodes. {\systemname} identifies this issue by generating a topology with multiple redundant links.

 In order to replay this issue, we used Mininet to generate a simulation network with redundant links.
-Unfortunately, the simulation environment triggers an unrelated bug in ONOS which hangs up the controller completely and stops processing any OpenFlow messages from data plane (another kind of DoS).
-We have reported this bug to the developers and are awaiting a fix.
+Unfortunately, the simulation environment triggers an unrelated bug in ONOS which hangs up the controller completely and stops processing any OpenFlow messages from the data plane.

 However, we are still able to trigger the issue that \systemname{} discovered by implementing a standalone service that can send messages to \texttt{TopologyService}.
 We use this service to generate a topology containing 5 devices, and then slowly add redundant links by sending appropriate messages.
 Figure~\ref{fig:p4-attack} shows the performance of the \texttt{TopologyService}, which uses \texttt{AbstractGraphPathSearch} to compute paths between nodes, with respect to the total number of links created in the network.
 This subtle case of redundant links in a multi-graph topology demonstrates that {\systemname} can identify hard-to-detect \stateful performance issues.